 - R2.
-Each Planning Coordinator and Transmission Planner shall complete a GMD Vulnerability Assessment of the Near Term Transmission Planning Horizon for its respective area once every 60 months.
-This GMD Vulnerability Assessment shall use studies, document assumptions, and document summarized results of the steady state analysis.
-[Violation Risk Factor: High] [Time Horizon: Long-term Planning] - 2.1.
-Studies shall include the following conditions: - 2.1.1.
-System peak Load for one year within the Near-term Transmission Planning Horizon. - 2.1.2.
-System Off-Peak Load for one year within the Near-term Transmission Planning Horizon. - 2.2 Studies shall be conducted based on the benchmark GMD event described in Attachment 1 to determine whether the system meets the performance requirements in Table 1. - M2.
-Each Planning Coordinator and Transmission Planner shall have dated evidence such as electronic or hard copies of its GMD Vulnerability Assessment meeting all of the requirements in Requirement R2.
+Each Planning Coordinator and Transmission Planner Responsible entities as determined in Requirement R1 shall complete a GMD Vulnerability Assessment of the Near-Term Transmission Planning Horizon for its respective area once every 60 calendar months.
+This GMD Vulnerability Assessment shall use studies based on models identified in Requirement R2, document assumptions, and document summarized results of the steady state analysis.
+[Violation Risk Factor: High] [Time Horizon: Long-term Planning] - 3.1.
+Studies shall include the following conditions: - 3.1.1.
+System peak Load for at least one year within the Near-‡Term Transmission Planning Horizon-; - 3.1.2.
+System Off-Peak Load for at least one year within the Near-‡Term Transmission Planning Horizon. - 3.2.
+Studies shall be conducted based on the benchmark GMD event described in Attachment 1 to determine whether the system meets the performance requirements in Table 1. - 3.3.
+M2.
+Each Planning The GMD Vulnerability Assessment shall be provided within 90 days of completion to the responsible entity's Reliability Coordinator-and, adjacent Planning Coordinators, adjacent Transmission Planner Planners, and to any functional entity that submits a written request and has a reliability related need. - 3.3.1 If a recipient of the GMD Vulnerability Assessment provides documented comments on the results, the responsible entity shall provide a documented response to that recipient within 90 calendar days of receipt of those comments. - M3.
+Responsible entities as determined in Requirement R1 shall have dated evidence such as electronic or hard copies of its GMD Vulnerability Assessment meeting all of the requirements in Requirement R2.
+R3.
+Responsible entities as determined in Requirement R1 shall also provide evidence, such as email records, web postings with an electronic notice of posting, or postal receipts showing recipient and date, that it has distributed its GMD Vulnerability Assessment within 90 calendar days of its completion to its Reliability Coordinator, adjacent Planning Coordinators, adjacent Transmission Planners, and to any functional entity who has indicated a reliability related need as specified in Requirement R3.
+Responsible entities as determined in Requirement R1 shall also provide evidence, such as email notices or postal receipts showing recipient and date, that it has provided a documented response to comments received on its GMD Vulnerability Assessment within 90 calendar days of receipt of those comments in accordance with Requirement R3.